- SECURUTY, RECONSTRUCTION AND PEACE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Georgia since 1992.
 GIZ's country office in Tbilisi primarily manages regional programmes that are being implemented in Georgia and the two neighbouring countries Armenia and Azerbaijan.
-Currently 89 national and 23 international employees and 11 integrated specialists are working in the country (as of 31.12.2017).
+Currently 93 national and 24 international employees and nine integrated specialists are working in the country (as of 31.12.2018).

 Having gained independence from the Soviet Union in 1991, Georgia still faces considerable challenges.
 The country's economic and social situation, in particular, remains difficult.
 Despite considerable reform efforts, a third of the population still lives below the poverty line.
 The majority of the population is affected by unemployment and underemployment, particularly in rural areas.
 This is compounded by environmental challenges, such as large-scale deforestation, the ensuing soil erosion and the loss of biological diversity.
 The capital Tbilisi is also affected by heavy air pollution.